Using OnTimeZone.com data in Streets & Trips or MapPoint

 Though donations are welcome and appreciated, the contents of OnTimeZone.com are unrestricted for any private, non-commercial use.
 It can be licensed for commercial and government use, contact us at the email address above for details.

-All rights to original content from OnTimeZone.com (files, data, artwork, webpages) are reserved.
-That content may not be published elsewhere or used for any commercial or governmental purpose without explicit written permission.
+All rights to content from OnTimeZone.com (files, data, artwork, webpages) are reserved.
+Content may not be published elsewhere or used for any commercial or governmental purpose without explicit written permission.